matthewjones089/JavaChess/README.md

 # JavaChess

-A Chess game implemented in Java by Matthew Jones.
+A Chess game implemented in Java.

 This is based on the excellent ChessCore in C# by Adam Bernet.